Can I study the MAPP entirely at a distance/online? Or is some attendance required?

 Do we have to ‘attend’ every workshop or webinar?

 No. We know most of our students are likely to have many other commitments – e.g. full time work and families – and the course is designed to be customizable to your own schedule.
-You are offered a variety of ‘route’ options into your learning – including the monthly weekend workshop, the monthly evening webinar, discussion boards online, peer action learning set study groups, online materials you can dip in and out of at your own pace, and many other more informal routes students often set up amongst themselves.
+You are offered a variety of ‘route’ options into your learning – including the monthly weekend workshop, the monthly evening webinar, discussion boards online, peer action learning set study groups, online materials (e.g. pre-recorded ‘lectures’, readings) you can dip in and out of at your own pace, ad hoc one-to-one meetings/email support, and many other more informal routes students often set up amongst themselves.
 All the ‘live’ events like the workshops and webinars are recorded and the recording uploaded afterwards so that you can listen to the recordings later if you are unable to be there at a specified time.
-You can join one workshop or all, or none – it’s all up to you and what you need at any given time.
+You can join one workshop or all, or none – it’s all up to you according to what you need at any given time.
 If something unexpected comes up, we offer fairly (within reason) generous extensions, so that you can fit studying around the unplanned things that come up in life – just talk to your module leaders if you are struggling, we’re here to help.

 I’m not very good with technology; how much do I need to know for this course, and who can help me?